 come up with a game plan to overcome them.

-We talked with a few IMC and DMC students and got their perspective on how they went
+We talked with a few IMC and Data students and got their perspective on how

 The marketing communications field continues to recognize the need for professional

 communicators who can apply data, analysis, and creative thinking to marketing